datalordstephen/finquery/README.md

 * **Multi-Document Intelligence**: Each document is managed in an isolated local collection, allowing for targeted or cross-document queries.
 * **Page-Level Citations**: Every answer includes the source filename and specific page number (e.g., `report.pdf, page 5`).
 * **Table-Aware Ingestion**: PDF processing is optimized to preserve the integrity of numerical data and tables.
-* **Context Enhancement**: Tables are passed in a small llm call to to normalize them and add context that can improve semantic search
+* **Context Enhancement**: Tables are passed in a small llm call to to normalize them and add context that can improve semantic search.
+* **Authentication & Security**: Secure user registration and login (JWT) with password hashing.
+* **User-Scoped Data**: Documents and chat history are isolated per user, ensuring data privacy in a multi-user environment.

 ---